metosin/cloud-busting/aws/ecs-demo/modules/README.md

   * A module for the Docker repository
 * resource-groups
   * A module that defines resource groups for making it easier to find the resources from the AWS console
+* common
+  * Module for utility resources.
+Contains a SNS topic for monitoring use.
+* dashboard
+  * Creates a Cloudwatch Dashboard with metrics of the resources defined in other modules

 ## Preparation